UKCloud/documentation/articles/vmware/vmw-how-update-vm-settings.md

     ![Virtual Machine Details option](images/vmw-vcd10.1-mnu-vm-details.png)

-4. Select each section to view the settings for the VM and change them if required.
+4. Select each section to view the settings for the VM and change them if required (see below).

 ***

 ## General

-In **General**, you can view and changes properties such as the VM/host name, OS type and version.
+In **General**, you can view and change properties such as the VM/host name, OS type and version.
 You can also see if VMware Tools is installed on the VM and change the storage policy for the VM.

 ### [vCloud Director 9.7](#tab/tabid-a)

 ![Virtual Machines: General section](images/vmw-vcd91-vm-general.png)

 ### [VMware Cloud Director 10.1](#tab/tabid-b)

+To update general VM settings, click **Edit**.

 ![Virtual Machine: General page](images/vmw-vcd10.1-vm-general.png)